Influenza J11.1

 This section has been translated automatically.

-Up to now it was said that the active ingredient of the vaccination lasts only 3-4 months and therefore one should not be vaccinated too early.
-November was recommended as the optimum time, as the peak of the disease typically falls at around the beginning of February.
-In the meantime, there are manufacturer's statements according to which the vaccination effect lasts 6 - 12 months.
+Sufficient protection for the patient is provided approximately 14 days after vaccination.
+Previously, it was said that the active ingredient of the vaccine only lasts for 3-4 months and that people should therefore not be vaccinated too early.
+November was recommended as the optimal time, as the peak of the disease typically falls around the beginning of February.
+In the meantime, manufacturers have stated that the vaccine is effective for 6 - 12 months.

 Side effects

-Occasionally slight general reactions occur, such as
+Occasionally, mild general reactions occur, such as

-- pressure pain at the injection site
+- Pressure pain at the injection site

 - Vasculitis (very rare)